kkarbowiak/cpp-argparse/tutorial/readme.md

 ## Introducing Optional arguments

 So far we have been playing with positional arguments.
-Let's see how to add optional ones (`optional.cpp`):
+Let's see how to add optional ones (`optional1.cpp`):
 ```c++
 #include "argparse.hpp"
 #include <iostream>